mashabelyi/Twitter-Covid-Response/README.md

 The `scripts` directory contains pre-processing scripts that we use to process and clean the data.

-We hydrate the COVID-18-TweetIDs dataset and filter for english tweets (`lang:en`).
-We the extract the following fields from the raw [Twitter API response](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object):
+We hydrate the COVID-19-TweetIDs dataset and filter for english tweets (`lang:en`).
+We then extract the following fields from the raw [Twitter API response](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object):
 - `id_str`
 - `lang`
 - `full_text`